twiddli/import-sorter/README.md

 - Add new option `ignoreUnusedImportsFrom` ignore removing of unused imports from specified packages
 - Switched to yarn

+## Installing

+Uninstall the original extenstion.

+Download vsix file from Releases and install extension from vsix file in VS Code

 ## Examples

 Different sort types in file: